Mubeenk1/Cybersecurity-porfolio/Firewall-Projects/README.md

 # 🔥 Firewall Projects by Mubeen Khan

 This folder showcases my hands-on labs and projects related to **firewall configuration**, testing, and management.
 Firewalls are critical components of cybersecurity infrastructure used to control **incoming and outgoing network traffic** based on an organization's **predefined security policies**.
+The .PDF files includes my projects and labs along with screenshots which showcases my hands-on lab for firewalls along with screenshots.

 ---